vbotka/ansible-freebsd-poudriere/docs/source/qsg.rst

 .. include:: example-make.rst

 * The role is idempotent.
-At this point, Poudriere is installed, configured and ready to build packages.
+At this point, Poudriere is installed, configured, and ready to build packages.
 There should be no changes reported when the playbook is run repeatedly with the same data ::